Mortgage rate forecast May 2025

 Current mortgage rate trends

-Higher mortgage rates have kept homeowners locked in to lower-cost loans.
-Meanwhile, the median home price surged to $407,200 in October, the highest number for that month on record, according to the National Association of Realtors.
+Higher mortgage rates have kept homeowners clinging to lower-cost loans, a trend known as the “lock-in effect.”
+Meanwhile, the median national home price clocked in at $403,700 in March, according to the National Association of Realtors.

-What to do if you’re getting a mortgage now
+What to do if you’re getting a mortgage this year

 - Improve your credit score.
 A lower credit score won’t prevent you from getting a loan, but it can make all the difference between getting the lowest possible rate and more costly borrowing terms.
 The best mortgage rates go to borrowers with the highest credit scores, usually at least 780.